kenvhnguyen/my-electron-app/README.md

 Why is Electron a dev dependency of your Electron app :?
 This may seem counter-intuitive since your production code is running Electron APIs.
 However, packaged apps will come bundled with the Electron binary, eliminating the need to specify it as a production dependency.

+The Electron executable should be installed in your project's devDependencies and can be run in development mode using a script in your package.json file.

 ```shell script
 npm install electron --save-dev
 ```